 The general public with no experience and who are simply gleaning what they can from wiki-internet, are liable not to be experts.

-So people thinking they can sort it themselves go out on the great open plains if the internet and find some speaking of this magical relay, klixon, start device, PTC and so forth an that changing that will make the compressor spring back to life an job's a good 'un as they say... somewhere.
+So people thinking they can sort it themselves go out on the great open plains if the internet and find some speaking of this magical relay, klixon, start device, PTC and so forth an that changing that will make the compressor spring back to life a job's a good 'un as they say... somewhere.

 Well, no. Not really.

-See that little thing that you see which will often be a charred remains of its former self, well that is a start and protection device that is designed to fail when the going gets too tough.
+See that little thing that you see which will often be charred remains of its former self, well that is a start and protection device that is designed to fail when the going gets too tough.